AutoxingTech/axbot_rest_book/docs/guides/first_move.md

 ## Setting a Map

-One can use `RobotAdmin` platform to set a map on which the robot resides.
+One can use [RobotAdmin](./robot_admin.md) website to set a map on which the robot resides.

 ![](./2022-03-17-17-21-44.png)